Variances and Appeals

 A variance is "A relaxation of the terms of the Zoning Ordinance where such variance will not be contrary to the public interest and where, owing to conditions peculiar to the property and not the result of actions of the applicant, a literal enforcement of the chapter would result in unnecessary and undue hardship."
 (Municipal Code, Section 18-12)

 Variances are often requested for such activities as exceeding the building size requirements or needing to build a structure at less than the required setback.

 A variance request is heard by the Zoning Board of Appeals, which takes into account specific findings (i.e., facts and conditions) associated with the property and the request.
 These findings are used to see if the requests meets the following "tests" or criteria:

-Details of these findings are in Section 18-35 of the Municipal Code, which can be found on the Internet at the City’s web site.
+Details of the Variance process are in Section 18-165 of the Municipal Code, which can be found on the City’s website.

 Steps in the Variance Process

 Applicants seeking to receive a variance should request an informational meeting with City Staff or obtain an information packet.
 Useful information to have available when meeting with or phoning City Staff includes: